Learn

 “Energy Is The Capacity To Do Work” and Natural gas is that energy

-The Natural Gas Industry Supports 4.1 Million U.S. Jobs
+The Oil And Natural Gas Industry Supports Nearly 11 Million U.S. Jobs

-The natural gas industry has resulted in $121 billion in savings for U.S. businesses since 2009, allowing them to invest more in growth and job creation. (“Natural Gas Act Offers Clear Pathway to American Energy Abundance,” American Gas Association, 2/5/20)
+The natural gas industry has resulted in $500 billion in savings for U.S. businesses over the past decade, allowing them to invest more in growth and job creation. (“Affordable,” American Gas Association, Accessed 3/6/24)

 American Gas Association in a letter to congressional members: “Energy is the capacity to do work … Newfound energy abundance in the United States has driven sustained economic growth over the last decade.”
 “As organizations representing the natural gas value chain, we are writing to express our support for sound federal policy that facilitates the continued development of natural gas infrastructure.
 Energy is the capacity to do work.
 Without it, everything stops.
 When it is expensive, families spend and travel less.
 When it is unreliable, households, communities, and businesses cannot effectively plan.
 Newfound energy abundance in the United States has driven sustained economic growth over the last decade.”
 (American Gas Association, et al, Letter to Members of the United States House of Representatives Committee on Energy & Commerce Subcommittee on Energy, 2/3/20)